 GHB: The Party Drug

 People claim that GHB, in small doses, has the effects of a stimulant.
 The drug, however, is actually a central nervous system (CNS) depressant.
 Users claim that it gives them the relaxing effects of alcohol without the loss in coordination, slurred speech, or hangover.
 However, in high enough doses, it can cause someone to fall unconscious.
 Its effects are amplified when mixed with alcohol and can make a user fall unconscious within minutes.
 Along with Rohypnol, this is what caused it to become popular as a “date-rape” drug.

-Today, despite being a Schedule I substance since 2001, GHB is coming back among fitness enthusiast who claim that the drug produces human growth hormone, (HGH).
+Today, despite being a Schedule I substance since 2001, GHB is coming back among fitness enthusiasts who claim that the drug produces human growth hormone, (HGH).
 Also, as a depressant, it is being used to provide sounder sleep.

 Effects Of GHB